 - Be inadmissible to the United States because you have spend more than 180 days unlawfully present here after your 18th birthday;

-Have a qualifying relative who would suffer extreme hardship if the waiver
+- Have a qualifying relative who would suffer extreme hardship if the waiver is not granted.

 - The qualifying relative must be a US citizen or Lawful Permanent resident;